 When it comes to Southern eats, we can’t seem to get enough of it in the Triangle because let’s face it, we’re really good at Southern eats in North Carolina!
 So it was with some excitement when I heard about the upcoming It’s a Southern Thing in Durham.
 Taking over the space that used to be Pop’s, Lucia and Motto on W. Main Street, I was hopeful that maybe a more accessible and affordable type of cuisine would do ok in this large space.
 And thankfully through a media visit and personal visit, I had a chance to experience first-hand what It’s a Southern Thing is bringing to the Bull City.
 Here’s my take on this new and tasty restaurant for Durham…

-First, if you have’t been to this space before. it sits conveniently on Main Street between the downtown Durham core and Brightleaf Square.
+First, if you haven’t been to this space before, it sits conveniently on Main Street between the downtown Durham core and Brightleaf Square.
 Which means you can do it for a visit to DPAC if you’re willing to walk a bit (leave the high heels at home).
 Street parking is a bit limited in this area so be aware!
 From the outside, It’s a Southern Thing is not that noticeable outside of a large brick wall with paned windows overhead.
 Find the side entrance and hop upstairs to the warm, cozy dining room.
 Inside, the space hasn’t changed that much since its days as Motto.
 You’ll still find the same bulb-lit “BAR” sign overhead but they’ve gone with a more casual interior.
 No more fancy fabric lamps, in with the barn-door plank tables and a more open and better lit space.
 With a view into the open kitchen it all feels like you can pop in here for a quick meal rather than a more formal dinner.
 And the prices here at It’s a Southern Thing reflect that: appetizers and salads are in the $8 to $12 range while entrees run from $14 to $22, pretty good for Durham!

 I’ve had the chance to dine at It’s a Southern Thing for a couple of meals, one a comped media visit and another out of pocket to get a good feel for what they’re doing.
 The crab dip with pita points is a great starter!
 Bubbly, cheesy and with plenty of crab inside for flavor, it’s a generous portion and best shared amongst 2 – 4 people.
 And the charcuterie plate offers a great selection of cured meats, pimento cheese along with these wonderful seeded crackers!